 2) MaxPass Will Be Entirely Voluntary

-If you still like and use the old paper FASTPASS system at Disneyland, you’re in luck.
+If you still like and use the old FASTPASS system at Disneyland, you’re in luck.
 You can still get FASTPASS reservations under this system without paying for the privilege of using MaxPass.
 MaxPass doesn’t change the rules under which the FASTPASS system works (same day reservations, one FASTPASS at a time, etc.).
 Instead, it just offers a second electronic method of accessing the existing system.
 Most likely, however, those little paper tickets will be gone forever.
 These new Fastpasses will be tied to the barcode on your park ticket or Annual Pass.

 Similarly, if you like the old PhotoPass service, it appears Disneyland will continue to offer PhotoPass products without having to opt into MaxPass.

 What We Don’t Know Yet About Disneyland MaxPass